 A projector lamp is expensive and may cost as much as a brand new projector.

 The utmost importance should be given to the care of the projector lamp to ensure that it will operate over the complete rated lifespan.

-Here are the list of things to take care of while using, storing and transporting the projector.
+Here is the list of things to take care of while using, storing, and transporting the projector.